Updated

 3. What is a Serna motion?

-A “Serna motion” is a motion to dismiss a criminal case because the defendant was denied his / her constitutional right to a speedy trial.10
+A “Serna motion” is a motion to dismiss a criminal case because you were denied your constitutional right to a speedy trial.10

 A defense counsel brings the motion in open court when the D.A. or court fails to adhere to the timing requirements in Penal Code 1382.